IMPORTANT CHANGES DUE TO COVID-19 SITUATION

-International students wishing to start in the fall semester (late August) are required to complete the ApplyTexas portion of the application no later than June 1.
-All supporting documentation is due no later than June 15.
-Supporting documentation includes all transcripts from all colleges and universities attended, TOEFL/IELTS, GMAT/GRE, essays, resume, letters of recommendation and (optional) cover letter.
+International students wishing to start in the fall semester (late August) are required to complete the ApplyTexas portion of the application no later than July 1.
+All supporting documentation is due no later than July 15.
+Supporting documentation includes all transcripts from all colleges and universities attended, TOEFL/IELTS, essays, resume, letters of recommendation and (optional) cover letter.

 English Language Proficiency Test (TOEFL or IELTS)